Every day I’m proving how much I never needed him (Chaque jour, je le prouve… Nunca le necesité)

 Nothing was all I had, but at least I had myself

-Hardly enough to eat or a bed alone to sleep
+Hardly enough to eat or a bed alone for sleep

 As ever there were hims who I really did not need